The 'definitive' Mrs. Johnstone

 The cast of Blood Brothers includes: Kris Harding as the Narrator, Sean Jones as Mickey, Joel Benedict as Eddie, Peter Washington as Sammy, Danielle Corlass as Linda, Paula Tappenden as Mrs. Lyons and Tim Churchill as Mr. Lyons.

-After opening in Peterborough, the touring production visits Eastbourne, Richmond, Grimsby, and Edinburgh.
+After opening at the Broadway Theatre in Peterborough, the touring production visits the Congress Theatre in Eastbourne, the Richmond Theatre, the Grimsby Auditorium, and the Edinburgh Playhouse.
 From the outset Lyn gets great reviews:

 "She can teach them a thing or two about acting too after a memorable performance as Mrs. Johnstone..."
 Brad Barnes, Evening Telegraph (Peterborough)